LeonAndrade/LeonAndrade.github.io/README.md

  _(*note that maybe 1/4 of the total is not being considered because of the null values*)_

-We can take this one step further and get this count for the 5 coutries with most customers
+We can take this one step further by get this count for the 5 coutries with most customers

 ```sql
 SELECT